 The Museum of American Bird Art at Mass Audubon (MABA) is a professional art museum and wildlife sanctuary.
 As part of New England's largest conservation organization, we seek to connect people with the nature around them through art.

-Located on a 121-acre wildlife sanctuary just south of Boston, MABA houses Mass Audubon's extensive art collection, which is shared with the public through exhibitions as well as through a wide variety of educational programs for all ages.
+Located on a beautiful 121-acre property just south of Boston, MABA houses Mass Audubon's extensive art collection, which is shared with the public through exhibitions as well as through a wide variety of educational programs for all ages.
 The exhibitions in our galleries feature art by internationally-recognized artists whose work is inspired by nature.

-Looking to turn your child's out-of-school time into outdoor time?
-MABA's offers drop-off Vacation Week programs for ages 5-13 in December and April, and our Wild at Art Summer Camp welcomes campers ages 4-15 from June through August.
+- Turn your child's out-of-school time into outdoor time with MABA's drop-off Vacation Week programs (ages 5-13) in December and April, plus our Wild at Art Summer Camp (ages 4-15) from June through August.

-In addition to the Gallery, visitors may explore our 2 miles of trails that wind through a meadow, forest, and red maple swamp.
-We've got all kinds of fun activities for families so you can have your own outdoor adventures!
-Or bring your camera and come early in the day to make use of the bird photography blind.
+- Explore our 2 miles of trails that wind through a meadow, forest, and red maple swamp—or bring your camera and come early in the day to make use of the bird photography blind.